frankintech00/scran-vite/README.md

 # Scran: Recipe Sharing and Management Application

-Scran Vite is a web application built using Vite, React, and Firebase.
+Scran is a web application built using Vite, React, and Firebase.
 The project is structured with a focus on modularity and scalability.

 ## Features